 One wife.
 One husband.
 Two kids.
 A dog.
-Our schedules are rather busy, and things were starting to fall apart on us.
-Appointments were being forgotten until last minute; practices were being missed; and parties we had to attend ended up with me scrambling to buy a gift at the last minute.
+Our schedules are busy, and things were starting to fall apart on us.
+Forgotten appointments; missed practices; and, buying last minute gifts on our way to an event.
 It had to stop, or I was going to lose my mind.
-Plus, backpacks were left on kitchen chairs, with homework papers all over our living room.
+Plus, backpacks hanging on kitchen chairs; homework papers all over our living room.
 Pinterest had the answer with family command center ideas.
-Do It Yourself isn’t my strongest talent, but desperate times called for desperate measures.
+Do It Yourself isn’t my strongest talent, but desperate times call for desperate measures.

 Our home has become a disaster since the flood back in August.
 Mr. Sunflower is close to finishing up the basement to the point where I can paint it, and we can start hunting for deals on flooring.
 It’s close, but not quite there yet.
-What the flood did push me to do, which I knew had to be done, was create a command center for the family.
-Our kids have very full, and active, lives.
-My husband and I are also busy people.
-We needed a place the entire family could LOOK AT, so we all knew what was going on.
-I’d been hunting on Pinterest for a good year, in hopes of finding the perfect DIY project for this organizing task.
+What the flood pushed me to do, which I knew we needed: create a family command center.
+Our kids have full, and active, lives.
+Mr. Sunflower and I, are also busy people.

 Where to put our Family Command Center

-We needed a wall I could create the Family Command Center on.
-It pained me to have to be in a place that when I was sitting down at night, trying to relax, it would be right there.
-However, our living room was the only spot we could fit something like this.
-The wall I chose for the command center was super close to our garage door entrance, which made sense for the kids and their backpacks.
-Plus, the wall truly could not be ignored.
+A wall.
+Simply put, I needed a wall to create the Family Command Center on.
+Our living room was the only spot a command center fit.
+The chosen wall: close proximity to the garage door entrance, which made sense for backpacks.
+Plus, the wall can’t be ignored.
 It was in our faces, and DEMANDED to be paid attention to.
 There was little doubt in my mind anyone in our family would forget it was there!
 The wall chosen was……

 What I used for our Family Command Center

 The backpacks stayed on the chairs ALL.THE.TIME.
-I’d had it.
 It had to end.
 And it did with these Command Forever Oil Rubbed Bronze Hooks.
-Since the command center was going in my living room, I wanted beautiful hooks, not white, plastic ones.
-It had to be somewhat attractive, since we’d see the hooks.
-I couldn’t hide them.
-The oil rubbed bronze hooks were perfect, as they matched a mail holder I’d bought three years ago, and never hung up.
+Since the command center is in my living room, I chose beautiful hooks.
+Not boring white, plastic ones.
+I can’t hid the hooks, so pretty it has to be.
+The oil rubbed bronze hooks matched a mail holder I’d bought three years ago, and never hung up.

 Now, I was on the hunt for wall files.
-I went to a few different stores to try and find exactly what I wanted, which was an attractive wall file that had two slots.
-My goal was to have each child use these to keep track of homework that had to be done, and projects/tests/etc. that had to be done.
-Well, the only ones I could find that were in my budget, were plastic and ugly.
-The wall they were going on was in my living room, so I wanted pretty ones.
-Five stores later, I finally had to give up on the two slot deal and embrace a new idea.
+I went to a few different stores to try and find exactly what I wanted: an attractive wall file with two slots.
+My goal: each child use the files track of homework to be done; as well as projects/tests/etc. Well, the only ones I could find in my budget, were plastic and ugly.
+Five stores later, I gave up on the two slot deal, and embraced a new idea.

-So, since I couldn’t find exactly what I wanted at any of the stores I went to, I landed on these Fashion Wall Files over at Staples.
+Since I didn’t find exactly what I wanted at five different stores, I ended up with these Fashion Wall Files over at Staples.

-Surprisingly, I already had a whiteboard calendar we’d been using for a few years.
-It was in the kitchen, right by one of our phones.
+Surprisingly, I a whiteboard calendar existed in my kitchen, right by one of the house phone.
 I had Mr. Sunflower take it down, and move it to the new family command center.

 Putting our family command center together

-I cleared out a few things we had stacked against the wall, and then cleaned the wall.
-I’m not even sure what was on that wall, but it was gross.
+I cleared out a few things stacked against the chosen wall, and cleaned the wall.
+I’m not sure what was on that wall, but it was gross.
 Needless to say, I’m not much of a domestic mom.
-After looking at what came off of that wall, and onto the paper towel, it was proof positive I suck at cleaning, along with cooking.
+After looking at what came off of that wall, and onto the paper towel, it was proof positive I suck at cleaning.
+Add it to the list of things I suck at, like cooking.
 However, I got over it quickly, so no worries!

 Mr. Sunflower was called in to hang everything.